-You can configure the response time request class using the Administration Console, as described in "Work Manager: Response Time: Configuration" in the Administration Console Online Help.
+You can configure the response time request class using the Administration Console, as described in "Work Manager: Response Time: Configuration" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.

-For more information about Work Managers in general and how to configure them for your Web Service, see "Using Work Managers to Optimize Scheduled Work" in Configuring WebLogic Server Environments.
+For more information about Work Managers in general and how to configure them for your Web service, see "Using Work Managers to Optimize Scheduled Work" in Oracle Fusion Middleware Configuring Server Environments for Oracle WebLogic Server.

-Upgrading WebLogic Web Services From Previous Releases to 10g Release 3
+Upgrading WebLogic Web Services From Previous Releases to 10.3.x

-The following sections describe how to upgrade a pre-10g Release 3 (10.3) WebLogic Server Web Service to run in the 10g Release 3 Web Service runtime environment:
+The following sections describe how to upgrade a pre-10.3.x WebLogic Server Web service to run in the Oracle WebLogic Server 11g Release 1 (10.3.x) Web service run-time environment:

-- "Upgrading a 9.2 or 10.0 WebLogic Web Service to 10g Release 3" on page 8-1 - "Upgrading a 9.0 or 9.1 WebLogic Web Service to 10g Release 3" on page 8-1 - "Upgrading an 8.1 WebLogic Web Service to 10g Release 3" on page 8-2
+- Section 8.1, "Upgrading a 9.2 or 10.0 WebLogic Web Service to 10.3.x" - Section 8.2, "Upgrading a 9.0 or 9.1 WebLogic Web Service to 10.3.x" - Section 8.3, "Upgrading an 8.1 WebLogic Web Service to 10.3.x"